-An Adelaide-based biotech company known for its “poo bank” has announced a multimillion-dollar investment from one of the country’s largest vitamin exporters.
+An Adelaide-based biotech company known for its “poo bank” has announced a major investment.

 Adelaide-based clinical stage biotechnology company BiomeBank has signed a $15 million-dollar investment from natural health and wellbeing company Blackmores.